pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/edge-documentation-playbook.md

 ## Step Four: Configure Pipelines for **cf-current** and **cf-previous-versions**

-To configure the Concourse pipelines to accommodate the new version, do the following:
+To configure the Concourse pipelines to accommodate the new version:

 1. Navigate to **concourse-scripts-docs/scripts-docs/cf-current**: `cd ~/workspace/concourse-scripts-docs/scripts-docs/cf-current`